virtuozzo/cloudscripting-docs/docs/quick-start.md

 And to get up and ready with your own project, fulfill the following requirements:

-- decide upon a <a href="/samples/" target="_blank">scenario</a> that will be delivered by means of CS
+- decide upon a [scenario](/samples/) that will be delivered by means of CS

-- define a set of <a href="creating-manifest/basic-configs/" target="_blank">properties</a>, essential for the proper application workflow
+- define a set of [properties](/creating-manifest/basic-configs/) properties</a>, essential for the proper application workflow

-- declare the required properties within your <a href="creating-manifest/basic-configs/" target="_blank">JPS manifest</a> file
+- declare the required properties within your [JPS manifest](/creating-manifest/basic-configs/) file

 - deploy the prepared manifest to a Platform via [import](#how-to-deploy-cs-solution-to-jelastic ) functionality